ki4jgt/Book-of-the-Damned/README.md

 And, as negative space provides mechanical function, so too do the interactions you've had leave a complete inverse of you behind.
 That inverse is as real as anything else.
 You existed before you were formed.
 And you exist after.
 So does everything.

+Learn to laugh in the face of Death; Truth gives it no power over you.

 # Fables

 The Book of Fables is a simplistic commentary on complex truths.
-These aren't meant to be eloquent stories, but tiny acknowledged truths.
+These aren't meant to be eloquent stories, but tiny acknowledged realizations.

 ## The Grand Surgeon